More than 80 percent of the canyon’s wildlife depend on Sabino Creek’s habitat.

-Keeping wildlife habitat healthy requires controlling the invasive plants crowding out natives.
-Sabino’s Problem with Invasive Plants describes this dynamic relationship of invasive versus native plants.
-Sabino Canyon Volunteer Naturalists promote conservation through public interpretation about invasive species and we also help identify and remove them.
-Click here for information on Sabino Stewards’ volunteer opportunities with Sky Island Alliance.
+Keeping wildlife habitat healthy requires controlling invasive plants that crowd out natives.
+SCVN promotes conservation through public interpretation about invasive species and we also help identify and remove them.

 Giant Reed: A Sabino Success Story

 Native Sonoran Desert plants have returned to Sabino Creek in great profusion in creekside locations that were once overrun by 25-ft. high thickets of the invasive Giant Reed.
-From 2008-2010 hundreds of people volunteered for the difficult work of removing the non-native cane.
-Here’s a 6-minute video update on Sabino’s recovery.
+From 2008-2010, hundreds of people volunteered for the difficult work of removing the non-native cane.

 Buffelgrass: An Ecological Emergency